kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Followed by the gypsy in France

 - There comes a point in the conversation with the hacker over this time that feels like other people are now involved.
-- Peppered into the conversation are threats of violence and porn references.
+- Peppered into the conversation are threats of violence, porn references, references to Ana again, wind up messages.
 - This has always been the pattern.
 Communication starts in a way which seems relatively private.
-Then there seems to be other voices involved.
-And finally there is some shocking threat of violence or similar and communication breaks down.
+Then there seems to be other voices involved, a lot of wind ups.
+And then finally there is some shocking threat of violence or similar and communication breaks down.
 This is the pattern from:
     - April to June 2023 while conversing over Twitter.
-    - June to August 2023 while conversing over Twitter.
+    - June to August 2023 while conversing over Twitter although there were obviously more than one involved in this communication.
+As I mentioned to Matthew Copeland at the time, I felt I had an audience.
-    - Then the pattern repeats with fake account activity, such as the American account Matthew, the account from Madrid at Christmas, Beams, HierEncore, etc.
+    - After that, the pattern repeats mainly with fake account activity, such as the American account Matthew, the account from Madrid at Christmas, Beams, HierEncore, etc.
 - So the same pattern has started to develop now within this conversation we have been having about targeted women over the years.
 - An account likes one of my posts one evening, and I see this extraordinarily ugly looking man on it with his daughter.
 It's classic fake account, just a few pics, all of him, but he looks like an evil person.
 - A few days later, I see this exact same guy with a woman at the baths in Cauterets while I'm there.
 I'm shocked.
 - I see him again a couple of days later in Lourdes.
+- I would recognize him again.
 - I add a note to this effect in my handwritten letter which you will see at the back on page 21 and 22.
+- A fake account suggests the man came up from Pau to check on me.

 ## Suspected targets